vanling/docs/configuration/users-roles-permissions.md

 ---

+### Toggle all of a Collection's Permissions

+You have the option to toggle permissions to All/None for a specific collection, revert to app access minimum, revert recommended defaults.

+1. Navigate to **Settings > Roles & Permissions > [Role Name]**.
+2. Mouse over the desired collection and click:
+   - **All** to enable all CRUDS permissions for a collection.
+   - **None** to restrict all CRUDS permissions for a collection.

 ### Configure System Permissions

 In addition to permissions for _your_ custom collections, you can also customize the permissions for _system_